 Resolved to solving sickle cell disease

-GRA’s Solve Sickle Cell Initiative (SSCI) aims to leverage Georgia’s considerable strengths in university research and healthcare – and break new ground in knowledge, treatment and cures.
+Georgia’s Solve Sickle Cell Initiative (SSCI) aims to leverage the state’s considerable strengths in university research and healthcare – and break new ground in knowledge, treatment and cures.

 - Lab infrastructure.
 While Georgia’s university labs are generally well-equipped, crucial pieces of technology and instrumentation are needed to support the research of newly recruited scientific teams.

 - Clinical and market translation.
 The footprint of treatment at Children’s Healthcare of Atlanta will expand so that clinicians can evaluate new approaches developed by Georgia’s university scientists.
 Companies will be seeded and shaped around high-potential inventions emerging from the labs.

 GRA launched the statewide Solve Sickle Cell Initiative in May 2021 at a news conference in Columbus.
 Gov. Brian Kemp announced the initiative and the creation of the Calvin Smyre GRA Eminent Scholar chair, an endowed chair, with Rep. Smyre on hand.
 Joining them was then-Lt.
 Gov. Geoff Duncan and GRA President Susan Shows.

 Later, the Teresa White Director of Clinical Programs position was announced as part of the initiative, honoring the recent president of Aflac U.S. and a GRA Trustee.

 About Sickle Cell Disease